jacksonrwoodard/HouseHealthMonitoring/Reports/Experimentation/Experimentation.md

 | 4 | 52 min |
 | 5 | 1 hour |

--Interpretation: In the figure above, it is proven that the temperature and humidity sensor will enter sleep mode while a constant value is maintained.
+-Interpretation: In the graph above, it is proven that the temperature and humidity sensor will enter sleep mode while a constant value is maintained.
 The graph shows a constant reading from both the temperature and humidity, and it will stay that way until a new value is detected.
 In the provided graph, the data is not updated for over 40 minutes.
 This is because the sensor has not detected a change in either value and it has entered sleep mode.
 The table above shows more trials of how long the sensor can stay in sleep mode before it is woken up with a new value detected.
 For each trial, the sensor is set in a stabilized environment to help maintain steady temperature and humidity.

 #### Constraint 3 - Shall be protected and not exposed to harsh environmental conditions to prevent any damage to the sensor.
 -Experimental Design: The SHT30 temperature and humidity sensor is a wired enclosed shell.
 The sensor is manufactured this way to protect the sensor from being exposed to harsh environments and prevent any damage.
 To experiment that the sensor will not take any damage when placed in a harsh environment, a flame was held up the sensor.
 While the encolser took a slgith hit and started melting, the sensor itself was not harmed and was able to record all the active data while exposed to this flame.